pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ## Follow up tasks

-`Fast Sync Design` - Sync only the last `N` blocks from `Latest Network Height`
+* `Fast Sync Design` - Sync only the last `N` blocks from `Latest Network Height`

-`Parallel Sync Design` - Optimize the State Sync protocol by parallelizing requests and computation
+* `Optimistic Sync Design` - Optimize the State Sync protocol by parallelling requests and computation

+* `Block Chunk Design` - Update the Block by Block design to be able to receive and provide multiple blocks at a time.

+* `Block Stream Design` - Update the Block by Block design to stream blocks via a WebSocket from a single connectable peer.

 ## Research Items